-Herd compositions counts can be made any time of the day or night.
+Herd composition counts can be made during any time of the day.
 However, since deer are most active during the early morning and late evening, efforts to observe deer during these periods are most productive.
-Identification of deer during daylight hour is also easier than night observations with spotlights and a higher percentage of deer can be identified.
+Identification of deer during spotlight counts is discouraged because they are too easily misidentified.
 Most counts can be made from a slow moving vehicle along ranch roads.
 Counts can be made at random, along a systematic route, or at specific locations where deer are feeding or congregating.
 Grain fields, food plots, water sources, natural crossings, or tree lines are good places to observe deer.
 Counts may also be made from hunting blinds or other stationary structures where deer are known to occur.
-The use of binoculars or spotting scopes is a must!
+The use of binoculars or spotting scopes is recommended.

 Record only deer that can be identified as a buck, a doe, or a fawn.
 When a group of deer is observed, do not record any of the deer unless all individuals can be positively identified.
 If you see a deer but can not identify it - don't record it.
 Do not assume the identity of deer or counts will become biased.
 Fawns and mature bucks are usually easy to identify.
 Yearling bucks or spikes are often mistaken as does.
 Every effort must be made to be sure you properly identify all deer.
-Avoid recording the same individual deer on different dates if possible.
 Your objective is to observe a representative cross section of deer throughout the total population on your ranch.

-Remember, many deer during this time of the year will still be in small family groups that may consist of a doe with this year's fawn or fawns, and her doe or buck yearling from the previous year.
+Remember that many deer during this time of the year will still be in small family groups that may consist of a doe with this year's fawn or fawns, and her doe or buck yearling from the previous year.
 Other groups may consist of several does and their collective fawns.
-And, during August, bucks are often observed in groups away from the does.
-As September progresses, buck become less tolerant of each other and begin to be observed more as singles.
+And, during August, bucks are often observed grouped away from the does.
+As

+September progresses, buck become less tolerant of each other and begin to be observed more as singles.

 Take your time when you see a deer.
 Often, there are other deer standing nearby that you won't see unless the group begins to move or run.
 Fawns may be hidden in tall grass and not seen until the doe begins to move away.
 Be patient!

-Data should be recorded on a simple form that has columns for the date, bucks, does, fawns, and total.
-When all herd composition observations are completed, simply add to total number of bucks, does, and fawns observed together.
-It is recommended that a minimum of 100 individual deer be identified if possible.
+Data should be recorded on a simple form that has columns for the date, bucks, does, fawns, and a total.
+When deer composition observations are completed, simply add the entries in each column to total the number of bucks, doe, and fawns.
+It is recommended that a minimum of 100 identified observations of deer be gathered.
 The more the better!